Making Flat Ballet shoes as your first-ever footwear type will make your learning of shoemaking easier and smoother!

 I already explained to you about it in this post ‘’Making Shoes For The First Time?
 Do This!’’, so make sure to check it, if you missed it.

-I know that many of you want to make flat ballet shoes, only Flat Ballet Shoes.
+I know that many of you want to make flat ballet shoes, only.

-That’s why especially for you, the flat ballet shoe lovers, I created a NEW Flat Ballet Shoes Program, where you will learn how to make unlimited designs of flat ballet shoes, starting from the classic flats and finishing with your own shoe designs!
+That’s why especially for you, the ballet lovers, I created a Flat Ballet Shoes Program, where you will learn how to make unlimited designs of flat ballet shoes, starting from the classic flats and finishing with your own shoe designs!

-Now, In this post, I want to show you a few most important things about making flat ballet shoes that you should know before you dive in and starting your shoe making learning!
+Now, In this post, I want to show you a few most important things about making flat ballet shoes that you should know before you dive in and start your shoe-making learning!

-The Neckline is One of The Most Important Details in Making Flat Ballet Shoes
+The Neckline is One of The Most Important Details in Making Flat Ballets

-Classic flat ballet shoes have a pure and clean design.
+Classic flat ballets have a pure and clean design.
 That’s why the neckline (the topline) in making classic flat ballet shoes is such an important detail.

 It is the main design element that can emphasize the beauty of your feet or in the opposite, can make it look worse.

-Two Important Things To Always make Beautiful Neckline in Flat ballet shoes
+Two Important Things To Always make Beautiful Neckline in Ballet’s shoes

-In making flat ballet shoes there are two prime things that you need to know to always make beautiful topline: shoe last shape and your feet.
+In making flat ballet shoes there are two prime things that you need to know to always make a beautiful topline: the shoe’s last shape and your feet.

 Shoe last shape in making flat ballet shoes

-There is a special shoe last type you need to use in making flat ballet shoes.
+There is a special shoe type you need to use in making flat ballets.